usaid-cs/yesterday-i-learned/random.md

 1. "Contravariance" is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`"
 1. Subways are powered by [a third, electrical track][wordpress].
 1. [Causation][harvard]: not (having prostate cancer|wanting to kill yourself|getting type 2 diabetes) makes you want to fewer than two cups of coffee.
-1. In Tasker, "top priority" is 50, not 1.
 1. https://www.youtube.com/watch?v=P_sUhTWtvG4
 1. Nutmeg is toxic with no pleasant overdose effects.
 1. Nigeria is the world's [top exporter of yams][wikipedia 109].